cdean00/apicem_code/README.md

 CSV file will be used in another module to dynamically create the new router configuration files.
 Finally those files will be uploaded to APIC-EM for use with PnP.
 See the work_file folder for examples of the input and output files.

-### Future Improvements:
-* Multiprocesses to speed up runtime.
-* Less static methods to allow for more customization.

 ### Methods
 **get_router_info(inputfile, outputfile)**